Why did the Council decide on an 11.9% general rate revenue increase for the 2024/25 financial year?

-Couldn’t the per cent increase have been lower?
+Couldn’t the general rate increase have been lower?

 The simple truth is that if we do not keep up with rising costs then we will be increasing our debt and putting ourselves in a tricky situation for the future.
 This rate rise allows us to maintain our position and continue to deliver the important services that our residents need and expect.

-But the dollar amount of the capital value component increase, which also increases by seven per cent, will depend on your property value, and if the value of your property has changed in the past year.
+But the dollar amount of the capital value component increase, which increases by 11.9 per cent, will depend on your property value, and if the value of your property has changed in the past year.

-For example, if your property is the same value as it was last year when we struck rates, the increase will be seven per cent.
-However, if you owned a bare piece of land last year when we struck rates and now you've built a house, your increase will be well above seven per cent as your property value would have increased.
-The same rule applies if you've done an extension, or if you're property has been revalued.
+In addition to this, if you owned a bare piece of land last year when we struck rates and now you've built a house, your increase will be well above 11.9 per cent as your property value would have increased by the value of the house.
+The same rule applies if you've done an extension or other improvements.

 How can I check what the general rates increase means for me?

-You can check the impact of the general rate increase on your rates for your property by going to our Rates Information Database here.
-Simply type in your address and look at the property charges 2023/24 section.
+You can check the impact of the general rate increase for your property by going to our Rates Information Database here.
+Simply type in your address and look at the property charges 2024/25 section.

 What about targeted rates?

-Targeted rates are a user-pays rate, which covers services (such as water, wastewater, rubbish and recycling collections), and these are charged according to the location of your property and the services available.
-These will increase in 2023/24 at a rate in line with what was signaled in Year 3 of the 2021-2031 Long Term Plan.
+Targeted rates are a user-pays rate, which covers services (such as water, wastewater, stormwater management, rubbish and recycling collections), and these are charged according to the location of your property and the services available.
+These will increase in 2024/25 at a rate similar with what was signalled in Year 4 of the 2021-2031 Long Term Plan.

 What can I do to get financial support to pay my rates?

-Find out if you’re eligible for our Rates Rebates here, or call our Rates team on 0800 492 452.
+Find out if you’re eligible for our Rates Rebates here.

 You can also read Council’s Postponement Policy – Financial Hardship on rates, which is available on our website here.